FabianMaeurer/TensorCategories.jl/docs/src/Multitensor.md

 end
 ```

-For basic functionality on objects you need to provide some methods:
+For objects you need to provide the following methods:

 ```
 dsum(X::YourObject, Y::YourObject) ::YourObject